Predictive Subsampling for Scalable Inference in Networks: Methodology

 We now discuss the computational complexity of Algorithm~\ref{algo2}.
-Firstly, step 1 can be done in $\order(nmd)$ time.
-Step 2 can be done in $\order(nd^2)$ time, using the structure of $\hat{P}_{PS}$.
-Note that our algorithm also requires significantly less bootstrapped data as for each bootstrap sample in step $4$ we only need to generate a $n\times m$ matrix corresponding to the edges with endpoints in $S$, and this can be done in $\order(mn(d+B))$ time.
-Step 5 can once again be done in $\order(nmdB)$ time and computation of the test statistic in step 6 can be done in $\order(nd^2B)$ time.
-In summary, the whole algorithm takes $O(nmdB)$ time and is significantly faster than the test procedures in \cite{tang2017semiparametric} and \cite{chakraborty2025scalable}.
+The initial \texttt{PredSub} estimation step can be carried out in $\order(nmd)$ time.
+The Frobenius norm statistic can be computed in $\order(nd^2)$ time by exploiting the low-rank structure of $\hat P_{PS}$.
+For each bootstrap sample, we only need to generate the entries corresponding to the $n\times m$ cross-edge matrix with endpoints in the selected subsample $S$, rather than generating the full $n\times n$ adjacency matrix.
+Thus, the bootstrap data generation and estimation steps require $\order(nmdB)$ time, while the computation of the bootstrap test statistics requires $\order(nd^2B)$ time.
+In summary, Algorithm~\ref{algo2} has a total computational complexity $\order(nmdB)$, which makes it $n/m$ times faster than the full-sample test.
+Recall that $m \ll n$ which makes this speedup quite substantial.

-In the next subsection, we propose another testing procedure based on subsampling, which also uses a parametric bootstrap but only for a randomly chosen subgraph.
-This result in a a procedure that is even more computationally efficient than Algorithm~\ref{algo2} above.